 Water has a lot of healing principles.
-We use water for our baths, making our bodies cool, cooking, etc. I had to really become proactive with water and my psoriasis.
+We use water for our baths, making our bodies cool and cooking.

 We can’t necessarily just trust just because it comes out of a pipe that it’s good.
 People get sick every day from their drinking water.
 I want us to be mindful of what’s in our water.
 I know that it can either help heal you or it can hurt you.

 Over the years I have learned to drink pure clean water.
 Those of us with psoriatic disease know that we will try anything to make us comfortable with our psoriasis - and that includes hydrating our bodies, one easy way.